 International mobile phones on a Canadian network should be able to access the following phone numbers:

 The Public Health Agency of Canada (PHAC) is working with provinces, territories, and international partners, including the World Health Organization, to actively monitor the situation.
 Public health risk is being continually reassessed as new information becomes available, with updates being posted to the government’s COVID-19 Updates page.
-The current assessment indicates that there is an increased risk of more severe outcomes for Canadians:
+The current risk to Canadians is considered high.
+This does not mean that all Canadians will get the disease.
+It means that there is already a significant impact on our health care system.
+If we do not flatten the epidemic curve now, the increase of COVID-19 cases could impact health care resources available to Canadians.
+The current assessment also indicates that there is an increased risk of more severe outcomes for Canadians:

 There are also increased health risks for Canadian travellers abroad.
 Because of these risks, the Government of Canada advises you to avoid non-essential travel outside of Canada until further notice, including cruise ship travel.